Awambeng/dev-setup-script/README.md

-# Developer Setup Script for Ubuntu
+# Developer Setup Script for Ubuntu and macOS

-This script automates the installation of essential development tools on a newly installed Ubuntu machine.
+This script automates the installation of essential development tools on a newly installed Ubuntu or macOS machine.
 It includes the latest versions of software commonly used by developers, such as Docker, Java, IntelliJ IDEA, Visual Studio Code, and more.
 Additionally, it sets up SSH keys for GitHub authentication and configures Git for commit signing, with an option to skip the SSH setup.

 ## Features